Education Advisory Committee

 Kerry Dunne is the Director of History & Social Studies for Boston Public Schools.
 Prior to BPS, she served as the K-12 Social Studies Director for the Arlington (Mass.)
 Public Schools for 7 years, taught history and served as the history department head for 9 years at Framingham High School.
 Kerry teaches the Pedagogy of Teaching History class at Brandeis University and is appointed to the board of the Massachusetts Council for the Social Studies (MCSS).

-Ella Howard is an Associate Professor of History at Armstrong State University in Savannah, Georgia, where she teaches urban history, digital history, material culture, and popular culture.
+Ella Howard is an Associate Professor of History at Wentworth Institute of Technology in Boston, Massachusetts, where she teaches urban history, digital history, material culture, and popular culture.
 She has previously worked on a Teaching American History grant with local K-8 educators.
 Her book Homeless: Poverty and Place in Urban America was published by the University of Pennsylvania Press in 2013.

 Melissa Jacobs is a Coordinator for Library Services in the New York City Department of Education.
 She is the founder and former chair of the American Association of School Librarians (AASL) Best Apps for Teaching and Learning, a member of AASL’s Executive Board as Member-at-Large, and the current President of the School Library Systems Association of New York State.This year she was honored with Library Journal‘s Mover and Shakers Award and was named Queens College Graduate School of Library and Information Studies Alumna of the Year.

 Susan Ketcham has been teaching English since 2000.
 She graduated from Purdue University with a BA in English Education and has recently added School Library to her teaching license.
 This year will be her 14th at East Central High School in St. Leon, Indiana.
 While she has taught every grade level from 6th-12th, this year she will teach English 9, Honors English 11, and Genres of Literature.